Marian Thayer: Early life

 Marian Longstreth Morris was born in 1872, in Pennsylvania.
 Her father was Frederick Wistar Morris, and her mother was Elizabeth Flower Paul.
 Marian was one of seven children, three boys and four girls.

 Her father Frederick was part of the Morris family firm of Morris Wheeler and Co., which was a prosperous iron and steel company.
 Her grandfather, Israel Morris II, who owned the firm, bought the Dundale Estate at Villanova, Pennsylvania as a country residence for himself and his children.
-On this estate he built numerous large houses for his sons, one of which was for Frederick (shown on the left).
+On this estate he built numerous large houses for his sons, one of which was for Frederick.
 It was in this house that Marian spent much of her childhood.

 In 1892, at the age of 20, Marian married John Borland Thayer, who at that time was a clerk in railway administration and ten years her senior.
 Over the years John was progressively promoted, and he eventually became Vice President of the Pennsylvania Railroad.

 The couple had four children, two daughters and two sons, including Jack Thayer (1894–1945).
 He was the only one of Marian and John's children to travel with them on the Titanic.

 The family lived in Haverford in a very large house called Redwood.
 The Federal Census shows that in 1910, Margaret Fleming was employed by the Thayer family as a maid.
 She travelled with John, Marian, and Jack in 1912 when they went to Europe and returned home with them on the Titanic.